joerx/paco/Devlog.md

 - Role: `PollinatorTextToSpeech`, policies for access to DynamoDB, S3 upload and Amazon Polly
 - Additional permission in ExtractText to invoke TextToSpeech
 - Polly n/a in ap-southeast-1, but can use different region as needed

+## Next Steps

+- Use SNS as message bus for coordination
+- Single Lambda as "coordinator", receiving events and calling other Lambdas
+- Another Lambda to update Job status, no DynamoDB access by "Worker" functions
+- Move permissions to invoke functions via SNS into resource policies instead of assigning them to execution roles
+- APIs to process logins & generate signed upload URLs, no dependency on AWS SDK in frontend